batmen-lab/BioMANIA/README.md

 - Feel free to switch the `model_name='gpt-3.5-turbo-16k'` to `gpt-4` in `src/models/model.py` if you want.

 ### Prepare for Data and Model
-Download the necessary data and models from our [Google Drive link](https://drive.google.com/drive/folders/1vWef2csBMe-PSPqA9pY2IVCY_JT5ac7p?usp=drive_link).
+Download the necessary data and models from our [Google Drive link](https://drive.google.com/drive/folders/1vWef2csBMe-PSPqA9pY2IVCY_JT5ac7p?usp=drive_link) or [Baidu Drive link](https://pan.baidu.com/s/1AZgKRfptrUTI3L2YbZwHww?pwd=36fi).
 For those library data, you can download only the one you need.

 Organize the downloaded files at `src/data` or `src/hugging_models` as follows: